 “Let the word of Christ dwell in you richly.”– Colossians 3:16 (ESV)

-As these verses settle into your heart, ask: What do I learn about God’s character?
+As you read these verses, ask: What do I learn about God’s character?
 Where do I sense a gentle nudge to trust Him today?
 Write one clear sentence and carry it into your next conversation or task.

 30-Day Devotional for New Believers